Felicity Huffman Is Allowed To Watch TV In Prison

 Desperate Housewives actress Felicity Huffman is in the midst of her prison sentence as a result of her role in the college admissions scandal.
-The disgraced star is doing her time at a federal prison in Dublin, California that has a reputation for being one of the more cushy prisons in the area.
+The disgraced star is doing her time at a federal prison in Dublin, California, that has a reputation for being one of the more cushy prisons in the area.

 Reports of what actual life is like in the prison reveal that while it certainly won’t be a walk in the park for Huffman, she will get to enjoy a few comforts like sunbathing and even television, according to CNN.

-There will be a television available in the lobby that Huffman will be able to watch up until 8:45 p.m. on weekdays.
-On the weekends, this time is extended to 11:45 p.m..
-On the weekends she will be permitted to sunbathe on the decks at the prison.
-While this description certainly doesn’t make prison life sound too shabby, there will be a lot of challenges that Huffman will have to overcome throughout her stay.
-On weekdays she will have to be up at the crack of dawn, with her bed already made at 6:30 a.m. on weekdays.
-On the weekends or holidays she will be granted a little bit of extra sleep and won’t have to have her bed made until 10:00 a.m..
+A television will be available in the lobby for which Huffman will be able to watch until 8:45 p.m. on weekdays and 11:45 p.m. on weekends.
+In addition, on Saturday and Sunday she will be permitted to sunbathe on the prison decks.

+While this description certainly does not make prison life sound too shabby, plenty of challenges will need to be overcome by Huffman throughout her stay.
+On weekdays, she will have to be up at the crack of dawn with her bed already made at 6:30 a.m. on weekdays.
+On the weekends or holidays, she will be granted a little extra sleep time as she won’t be expected to have her bed made until 10:00 a.m..

-This particular prison, though it is low security, has housed some famous criminals throughout the years.
-Sara Jane Moore, the woman who tried to assassinate President Gerald Ford in 1975 did time there.
-In addition, infamous bank robber Patty Hearst and Hollywood Madam Heidi Fleiss also once called the prison home.
+Athough this institution has been considered low security, the prison has housed certain famous criminals throughout the years.
+Sara Jane Moore, the woman who tried to assassinate President Gerald Ford in 1975, did time there.
+So did infamous bank robber Patty Hearst and Hollywood Madam Heidi Fleiss.

-Fleiss, who did her time at the Dublin prison in the 1990s, said there were some scary incidents throughout the time she spent there.
+Fleiss, who did her time at the Dublin prison in the 1990s, said certain unsavory incidents happened throughout the time she spent there.

 “You’re in a very anti-social environment, it’s very hostile.
 There were some scary situations,” she said.